 On Ocean Avenue and the Santa Monica Pier, you’ll find shops and restaurants all set against the ocean.
 While on the Pier and Oceanfront Walk, you’ll find go-to spots for souvenirs and beach essentials.

-Spanning 15.8 square miles from Santa Monica’s Ocean Avenue to Grand Avenue in Downtown LA, Wilshire Boulevard offers a unique mix of boutiques and stores along with many renowned restaurants.
+Spanning 15.8 miles from Santa Monica’s Ocean Avenue to Grand Avenue in Downtown LA, Wilshire Boulevard offers a unique mix of boutiques and stores along with many renowned restaurants.